grame-cncm/faustdoc/src/tutorials/cmajor.md

 - basic [Examples](https://faustdoc.grame.fr/examples/ambisonics/) have been compiled to Cmajor [here](rsrc/examples-cmajor.zip)

 - examples of the [faustplayground](https://faustplayground.grame.fr/) platform can be [found here](https://github.com/grame-cncm/faustplayground/tree/master/public/faust-modules) and possibly converted.
 They have been compiled to Cmajor [here](rsrc/faust-modules-cmajor.zip).

+## Experimental Faust in Cmajor integration

+With the release of the Cmajor [source code](https://github.com/cmajor-lang/cmajor), an experimental Faust in Cmajor integration [has been started]( https://github.com/sletz/cmajor?tab=readme-ov-file#faust--cmajor) on a Cmajor project fork.